top of page

 Gardens by the Bay is home to over a dozen eateries, with a variety of different cuisines.
 You will find traditional Singaporean food, Japanese sushi and Mediterranean favorites amongst pothers.
 And yes, you can buy beer too!
 But it is a tad on the expensive side.

-There are plenty of restaurants and cafes around the Gardens by the Bay site, including the likes of McDonalds, Starbucks and Shake Shack.
-We also came across Satay by the Bay as we walked along the water, and were drawn in by the delicious smell emanating from it.
 We had already eaten but it looked great inside and we definitely would have had a bite here if not for a hefty breakfast before we came out!

-⪢ Supertree Observatory and OCBC Skyway
+⪢ Supertree Observatory & OCBC Skyway

 At the heart of Gardens by the Bay, two magnificent experiences await: the Supertree Observatory and the OCBC Skyway.
-Both offer unique perspectives on the Gardens and the stunning Singapore skyline, but each with their own distinct charm.

-Supertree Observatory: Nestled atop the tallest Supertree, the Observatory stands at a breathtaking 54 meters above ground.
 This means you'll be rewarded with unparalleled panoramic views of the Gardens, Marina Bay, and beyond.
 Imagine soaking in the vibrant cityscape panorama with the iconic Marina Bay Sands and the Singapore Flyer as your backdrop.
-On a clear day, you might even catch a glimpse of Sentosa Island or the Johor Strait.

 While the views are undoubtedly the star attraction, the Observatory offers more than just a photo op.
 Interactive exhibits educate visitors about the Supertrees' sustainable features and the importance of urban green spaces.
-You can even enjoy refreshments at the cafe or climb the final steps to the rooftop for an even more immersive 360-degree experience.
-This is a paid activity.

-OCBC Skyway: This 128-meter elevated walkway winds through the Supertree Grove, offering a closer look at these awe-inspiring vertical gardens.
 As you stroll, you'll feel like you're walking amidst a futuristic forest, enveloped by vibrant flora and the gentle hum of insects.
 This is also a paid activity.

-⪢ Walking the gardens
+⪢ Walking the Gardens

 Gardens by the Bay occupies a total area of 101 hectares, which translates to approximately 250 acres.
 It's spread across three waterfront gardens: Bay South Garden (54 hectares), Bay East Garden (32 hectares), and Bay Central Garden (15 hectares).

 So, whether you prefer the iconic Supertrees of Bay South, the tranquil water gardens of Bay East, or the urban oasis of Bay Central, you'll have plenty of space to explore and discover the wonders of this futuristic Eden.
-The gardens are free to enter and roam about in.
-Be prepared for some steps!

-The history behind Gardens by the Bay
+The History Behind Gardens by the Bay

 Gardens by the Bay is a relatively recent addition to Singapore's landscape, and its development is tied to the broader vision of transforming the city into a "City in a Garden."
 Here's an overview of the history behind Gardens by the Bay: